pce/pce.github.io/_posts/2021-04-19-Concurrency.md

 ```

-A [powerful example of prallel programming](https://solarianprogrammer.com/2011/12/16/cpp-11-thread-tutorial/
+A [powerful parallel programming example](https://solarianprogrammer.com/2011/12/16/cpp-11-thread-tutorial/
-) of complex image processing, may be to launch a number of threads (7 for a quad-core system), each one will process his chunk of the image.
+) for complex image processing might be to start a number of threads (7 for a quad-core system), each thread processes its part of the image.